dattasid/grade-school-math-procedural/Analysis.md

 **Not suggested:** Kelly bought some apples, twice as many oranges, and two pears.
 If she bought 20 fruits, how many apples did she buy?

+## Minor variation: Inverse relations

+**Example:** Jake bought twice as many fruits as cakes.
+He bought 10 fruits.

+How the relation "twice" needs to be inverted to "half" to solve the problem.

 # Variation: Extra information
 The Apple paper suggests adding some extraneous information trips up some LLMS and they include the info in the calculations.
 We can do this in various ways: